- How to read a balance sheet.

 Operating Activities – The cash flow a company generates when it delivers its goods and services.
 Operating activities include revenue and expenses.

-Investment Activities – How much the business has generated by selling assets using real cash and not debt.
+Investment Activities – How much the business has generated by selling assets using real cash, not debt.

 Financing Activities – Cash flow generated from debt and equity financing.

-There are two ways to calculate a business’ cash flow: the direct method and the indirect method.
+There are two ways to calculate a business’s cash flow: direct and indirect.

-To calculate the direct method, you begin by adding together all of the company’s operating cash collections, then subtracting the cash it paid to fund its operating activities.
+To calculate the direct method, you begin by adding all of the company’s operating cash collections and then subtracting the cash it paid to fund its operating activities.

 How Do You Analyze A Financial Statement?

 1. Horizontal financial statement analysis.
 This method involves analyzing the value of line items horizontally over a period of several years.
-This form of analysis is meant to help identify any factors that are driving the financial performance of a business and help spot any trends.
+This form of analysis is meant to help identify any factors driving a business's financial performance and help spot any trends.

 2. Vertical financial statement analysis.
 This method helps reveal the vertical effect that a given line item has on other parts of the business.
 Each line item is assigned a percentage of a base figure within the statement, allowing for a quick overview of how each segment of the business operations has performed.
-This is useful when comparing results against other time periods, or against your competitors or other industries.
+This is useful when comparing results against other periods, competitors, or industries.

 3. Ratio financial statement analysis.
-This is used by accountants to determine the statistical relationships between any given line items.
-Through the use of ratio metrics, the accountant can see how the business is performing over time.
-Once that information is obtained, it’s a simple matter to compare the company’s financials to its competitors’ using the same equations.
-Keep in mind that these ratios can be entirely financial (ie: return on assets) or they can be things like gross profit per truck or revenue per technician.
+Accountants use this to determine the statistical relationships between any given line items.
+Using ratio metrics, the accountant can see how the business performs over time.
+Once that information is obtained, it’s simple to compare the company’s financials to its competitors using the same equations.
+Keep in mind that these ratios can be entirely financial (ie: return on assets), or they can be things like gross profit per truck or revenue per technician.

-For example, an accountant might want to determine the gross profit of a company against its biggest competitor.
+For example, an accountant might want to determine a company's gross profit against its biggest competitor.
 This is calculated by dividing the company’s profits by its net sales.
-If the gross profits of the company are $800,000 and the competition’s is closer to $100,000, the accountant has a good idea of the business’ overall market success.
+If the company's gross profits are $800,000 and the competition’s is closer to $100,000, the accountant has a good idea of the business’ overall market success.

 Conclusion